Suggested links

 • Among heroin users, roughly 80% reported having abused prescription opioids first

-• Nearly two-thirds (64%) of all drug overdose deaths in 2017 were caused by synthetic opioids, primarily fentanyl.
-This is a 49% increase from the previous year.
+• Nearly two-thirds (64%) of all drug overdose deaths in 2017 were caused by synthetic opioids, primarily fentanyl, a 49% increase from the previous year.

 • Approximately 21-29% of patients with chronic pain who take opioids misuse them, with an estimated 4 to 6 percent transitioning onto heroin.

-The opioid recovery process can be a long road for an addict without support, but thankfully, many free resources are available to addicted individuals and their families.
+The opioid recovery process can be a long road for an addict without support, but thankfully, many free resources are available to addicted individuals and their family members.

-The U.S. Department of Health and Human Services has a special online resource guide dedicated to providing opioid-specific addiction resources for those who need them.
+The U.S. Department of Health and Human Services has an online resource guide dedicated to providing opioid-specific addiction resources for those who need them.

-Additionally, SAMHSA has a confidential, 24-hour hotline to provide treatment information and referrals for programs and specialists in your area.
+Additionally, the Substance Abuse and Mental Health Services Administration (SAMHSA) offers a confidential, 24-hour hotline to provide treatment information and referrals for programs and specialists in your area.
 You can call them at 1-800-662-4357 (HELP) or visit their online program locator to find out your options.

 Finally, support groups such as Narcotics Anonymous offer long-term support, accountability, and additional resources for anyone dealing with an addiction to prescription opioids.